Opinion polling for the 2026 Israeli legislative election: Whether voters intend to vote for the same party that they did in 2022

 The Israel Democracy Institute commissioned the Viterbi Center to gauge voting intentions of Israeli voters based on their voting history.

 In January 2023, they asked if voters would vote for the same party as they did in 2022.
-In that poll, 50% were certain they would, 22% think yes, 7% think no, and 4% were certain that they wouldn't.
-An additional 3% of those polled didn't vote in 2022 but planned to in the next election, 6% didn't and don't plan to vote, and 10% were undecided.
+In that poll, 50% were certain they would, 22% think yes, 7% think no, and 4% were certain that they would not.
+An additional 3% of those polled did not vote in 2022 but planned to in the next election, 6% did not and do not plan to vote, and 10% were undecided.

 In October 2023, the question was asked again but centered around voting block.
 In that poll, 39.7% would vote for the same party as was voted for in 2022, 14.8% would vote for the same political bloc, 6.3% would vote for a party in a different bloc, and a combined 39.2% of those surveyed either wouldn't vote or were undecided.

-The Institute also ran a series of surveys in 2024 asking people their re-voting intention, based on which party they voted for.
+The Israel Democracy Institute also ran a series of surveys in 2024 asking people their re-voting intention, based on which party they voted for.